dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 * Give the user an option to click on a button to activate or deactivate push notifications
 * If the user activates, subscribe the user to receive push notifications via the service worker's push manager
-* Set up an API to handle saving and deletion of user's subscription ID.
+* Set up an API to handle saving and deleting of users subscription ID.
 This API will also have endpoints that will be responsible for sending notifications to all the users that have activated push notifications
-* Set up Github Webhook to automate the sending of notifications immediately a new commit is pushed to the `resources-i-like` repo.
+* Set up GitHub Webhook to automate the sending of notifications immediately a new commit is pushed to the `resources-i-like` repo.

 ### Let's Build